I serve as the developer of two packages (iCAMP and NST) and two Galaxy-based pipelines, as well as a maintainer for three web-based pipelines.

 This pipeline can be used to manage the data of microarrays, including GeoChip 2 (He et al 2007 ISME J), GeoChip 3 (He et al 2010 ISME J), GeoChip 4 (Tu et al 2014 Mol Ecol Resour), GeoChip 5 (Shi et al 2019 mSystems), and HumiChip (Tu et al 2014 PLoS One).
 The basic functions include raw data upload, data processing (normalization, quality filtering, designate signal cutoffs), and further statistical analyses.
 Other types of data can also be used in the pipeline (amplicon sequencing data).
 A total of 233 users have analyzed 114,564 sample data from 2007 to Dec 2020.
 Under Prof. Jizhong Zhou’s supervision, Dr. Ye Deng and Zhou Shi are previous developers of this pipeline.
 Dr. Naijia Xiao and I are maintainers of this pipeline now.
 I am developing some new methods to processing the data.

 This pipeline is used to process amplicon sequencing data, including raw data upload, demultiplex, quality trim, pair end sequences combination, format conversion, OTU clustering, tree building, etc. It is useful tool in many of our studies, e.g. Zhou et al 2016 Nature Communications.
-A total of 119 users have used this pipeline from May 2018 to Dec 2020.
-Under Prof. Jizhong Zhou’s supervision, Dr. Yujia Qin developed this pipeline and Dr. Naijia Xiao and I are maintaining it now.
+A total of 127 users have used this pipeline from May 2018 to Jul 2022.
+Under Prof. Jizhong Zhou’s supervision, Dr. Yujia Qin developed this pipeline and Dr. Naijia Xiao and I are maintaining it.
+Currently, this pipeline is more for education rather than research.